 I’ve spent three months writing, re-writing, re-re-writing, going backwards as I chip away editing various blog drafts.
-Thinning and killing my once animated thoughts.
+Thinning my once animated thoughts.

 Last weekend, I went back to some of my favourite magazines for writing inspiration as my blog draft list is looking increasingly stale and I got absorbed by three pages on ‘home blindness’.
 A piece by John Clifford in Volume 21 of Kinfolk.

 Adapting to environments without questioning fault.
 We stop seeing problems to the extent that finding a solution slowly makes its way to the bottom of a to-do list, until it drops off into passive acceptance.